 Jos Buttler: Lancashire sign Somerset & England wicketkeeper

-Lancashire have signed England limited-overs wicketkeeper Jos Buttler after he decided to leave Somerset.
+Lancashire have signed England limited-overs wicketkeeper Jos Buttler after he

 He also hopes his move will improve his chances of providing competition for England's first-choice Test keeper Matt Prior.